Pittsburgh-Based ‘Deaf Brown American Mom’ Gets Its Biggest Solo Art Show

 Flaherty, who suffers from a degenerative hearing disease, uses a hearing aid.
 She founded the Digital Arts Studio at Carnegie Mellon University in 2010 and since 2014 has taught art at the Western Pennsylvania School for the Deaf.

 Among her most experienced projects is the Anthology of Maternity, an installation that has been part of the Festival des arts de Trois-Rivières since 2016.
-It is an art space that also serves as a place to feed babies.
+It is an art space that doubles as a place to feed babies.
 Other credits include “#CripRitual,” a current group exhibition on disability culture at Tangled Art+Disability Gallery in Toronto.
 She is also active with Pittsburgh’s #notwhite collective.

 Flaherty’s work in general explores the intersection of racism, disability and motherhood.
 And she uses everything from traditional media like acrylic paint, photography and video to 3D printers.
 “I’m a tech junkie,” she said.

 Flaherty lives with her family in Allison Park.
 Of Filipino-Chinese descent, she often still feels like an outsider in Pittsburgh.
 (Some people, when they learn of her ancestry, ask her if she knows any other random Filipino they’ve met.)
 Similarly, her new exhibit references how people with “invisible disabilities” are treated. .
-A series of his text paintings incorporate comments people have made about his own disability; it reads: “You don’t look deaf.”
+A series of his text paintings incorporate comments people have made about his own disability; one reads: “You don’t look deaf.”